Climate change: Where are we now with Stormont's new legislation?

 The devil is in the detail, but the main difference was targets.

-Bill (No. 1) set an ambition of reaching net zero by 2045 while Bill (No. 2) went for an 82% reduction by 2050.
+Bill (No1) set an ambition of reaching net zero by 2045 while Bill (No2) went for an 82% reduction by 2050.

 Mr Poots argued that his target was in line with the recommendation from the UK's Committee on Climate Change (CCC) which advises the government.